Jearny58/Jearny58.github.io/_posts/2019-08-20-technical-chronicles-vanilla-python-sql.md

 - The **[`collections`](https://pymotw.com/3/collections/)** library
 - Working with files

-Additionally, here are some of the more important SQL concepts that we'll primarily focus on:
+However, for this post we are going to be focusing on SQL, where we'll cover the concepts listed below:

 - **Aggregation functions** (`COUNT()`, `SUM()`, etc.)
 - **`CASE WHEN`** statements